nxskok/pasias/docs/15-logistic-regression.md

 and we observe how many of them show some sort of response.
 In this experiment, a mysterious Substance A is exposed at various doses to 100 cells at each dose, and the number of cells at each dose that suffer damage is recorded.
-The doses were 10, 20, \ldots 70 (mg), and the number of damaged cells out of 100 were respectively 10, 28, 53, 77, 91, 98, 99.
+The doses were 10, 20, ...
+70 (mg), and the number of damaged cells out of 100 were respectively 10, 28, 53, 77, 91, 98, 99.